Lough Neagh: Court told former minister 'shirking his duties and responsibilities'

 Friends of the Earth have taken a judicial review of the minister's decision not to issue a stop notice.

-It would have required an immediate end to the sand dredging and could only have been challenged in the courts.
+It would have required an immediate cessation and could only have been challenged in the courts.

-Earlier the court was told that unregulated sand extraction was a "flagrant breach" of planning law which one would not have expected in even the "most primitive dictatorship".
+Earlier the court was told that unregulated sand extraction was a "flagrant breach", which one would not have expected in even the "most primitive dictatorship".

 A barrister for Friends of the Earth said Mr Durkan's decision not to issue a stop notice when he did not know what impact the dredging was having on the lough was "bizarre".